Team-2502/Team-2502.github.io/_build/gearsandsprockets.markdown

 # Belts

 Belts lightweight and easy to install.
 However, they come in fixed sizes, requiring you to design around them.
-As long as you *CAD the darn robot*, this should not be an issue.
+As long as you *CAD the robot*, this should not be an issue.

 There are 2 types of [belts](https://www.vexrobotics.com/vexpro/motion/belts-and-pulleys) that you will probably use: HTD, and GT2.
 HTD belts have a larger, more coarse profile while the GT2 belts are smaller.